pod phase#

 As well as the phase of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
 You can use container lifecycle hooks to trigger events to run at certain points in a container’s lifecycle.

-To check the state of a Pod’s containers, you can use kubectl describe pod <name-of-pod>
+To check the state of a Pod’s containers, you can use kubectl describe pod <name-of-pod>.
+The output shows the state for each container within that Pod.

 Each state has a specific meaning: